-Building communities around us and having strong, regular connection with real people is perhaps the most important thing we can do for our health.
+The quality of our relationships and building communities around us, ensuring that we have strong, regular connection with real people is perhaps the most important thing we can do for our health.

 After listening to one of Wellness Mama’s podcasts about the importance of having communities in our lives, and how they impact our health, I was intrigued to learn more about how to develop authentic relationships in a world so technologically “connected,” but, at the same time, so disconnected from real human contact.

 Katie and Heather shared how having authentic relationships with friends, family, and loved ones (which they refer to as “communities”) was one of, if not the most, important factors to achieving optimal health.

 Having supportive, loving, fulfilling relationships in our lives was even said to be “more important than quitting smoking,” and twice as important than regular exercise.
 In fact, a lack of genuine, authentic relationships is actually correlated with a much higher chance of dying with depression.